aseyyidoglu/my-blog-hugo/content/posts/first-post.md

 author = "Ali Osman Seyyidoglu" title = "First Post" date = "2024-08-09"
-description = "Welcome to My Blog" draft = false tags = ["shortcodes","privacy",]
+description = "About This Blog" draft = false tags = ["hugo","markdown","netlify","github"]
 +++

-# Welcome to My Blog

-This is the first post.
+I have always been wanting to write a professional personal blog.
+And indeed, I wrote blog posts in the past, but never been consistent.
+I thought I'd give it a try again.
+And here we go.

+I want to list out what technologies I use in this blog.

+# GitHub